Basics of Revenue Management and Hiring a Revenue Manager for your Vacation Rental Business

 These data points can help your revenue manager design your pricing strategies.
 You will also need current market trends data using a revenue management tool.

-• Average Daily Rent (ADR): This is the average nightly rate for a property (or a cluster of properties), calculated by the total rental revenue divided by the total nights sold.
+• Average Daily Rent (ADR): This is the average nightly rate for a property (or a cluster of properties), calculated by the total rental revenue divided by the total nights booked.

 Hotels track very similar KPIs for their revenue management.
 The big difference?
 In vacation rental management, gross revenue omits the amount owed to homeowners each month.
 It is because that amount is not a part of overall profits.